Dreaminko/VRCX-0/README.md

 - **MCP server** — expose your local VRCX-0 social data to MCP-compatible AI clients (Claude and others) through a localhost, token-protected server, so you can work with it from the tools you already use
+- **Per-account local history** — game logs and other account-specific history are stored separately for each account, so new activity no longer gets mixed into a single timeline when you use multiple accounts.
+Existing history remains available after upgrading
+- **Backup & restore** — create a single compressed backup file with one click, schedule automatic backups, and keep multiple previous versions.
+Restore from any backup whenever you need to
+- **Shareable world collections** — turn your favorite worlds into a collection page you can share.
+Recipients can browse it in their browser, open individual worlds on the VRChat website, or import the collection into VRCX-0.
+You can also generate VRCX-0 share links for individual worlds and avatars
 - **Social Automation** — auto-switch your status and bio based on time of day, instance type, or who you're with; auto-accept invite requests; restores your previous state when rules expire